TyeYeah/LaTeXfromExcel/README.md

 # LaTeXfromExcel
 ## Intro
-Writing LaTeX to do paper typesetting seems not a good deal, but hard for normal paper writers.
+Writing LaTeX to do paper typesetting seems a bit hard for normal paper writers.

-This progect helps to convert Excel data to LaTeX source code, to reduce work load of table writers.
+This project helps to convert Excel data to LaTeX source code, to reduce work load of table writers.
 All the.

 It's developed under Python3(3.7).
 Tkinter, xlrd, xlwt and openpyxl are needed.